 Two avenues for a dog bite case to be successful:

 - 1) The dog that attacked you was outside a fence or off a leash in a Georgia County or City with fencing and/or leash laws.

 - 2) The dog that attacked you has a provable history of aggressive behavior towards humans that the owner was aware of.

 Currently, Georgia does not hold that there is strict liability for dog attacks.
 The dogs owner must be on notice that the dog is dangerous or must be breaking the law for them to be liable for their dogs actions.
 Under the Responsible Dog Owner Act, owners have increase criminal punishments and are required to get additional insurance following a dog attack.
 The law allows dogs to have “one free bite” before they are considered dangerous, thus putting the owner at risk for being responsible for subsequent attacks.

 What is the Value of a Dog Bite Claim?

 Associating a numerical value with a personal injury claim resulting from a dog bite can be very complicated.
-These calculations include: evaluating the nature and extent of the injury, the economic losses that are recoverable, and the liability issues related to the dog attack.
+These calculations include evaluating the nature and extent of the injury, the recoverable economic losses, and the liability issues related to the dog attack.
 Insurance companies will always seek to pay out the least amount of compensation possible that is why it is critical you obtain competent legal counsel that knows how to institute litigation if necessary in order to help you and your family obtain the compensation you deserve.

 If you or a loved one has been injured in a dog attack The Session Law Firm urges you to seek legal counsel while pursuing a claim.
 Dog bite cases can be tricky and insurance companies will always seek ways to escape a claim without paying you the full amount you deserve.
-At The Sessions Law Firm, we work hard every day to ensure you and your family receive the compensation you deserve.
+At Sessions & Fleischman, we work hard every day to ensure you and your family receive the compensation you deserve.